visgence/teleceptor/README.md

 The ```./teleceptorcmd loadfixtures``` command will run a program that will create two datastreams and fill them with an hours worth of data in the form of a sine curve.

 ## Example Sensor
-The ```./teleceptorcmd btcmote``` command will run a program that requests data from http://blockchain.info/ticker and sends the data to teleceptor.
+The ```./teleceptorcmd btcmote``` command will run a program that requests data from http://blockchain.info/ticker and sends the data to Teleceptor.

 # Sensor Firmware